 This is an abdridge version of a paper presented at 2023 Inernational Cultic Studies Aassociation conference (June 30, 2023, Distil Hotel, Louisville, KY).

-Pro-Trump protestors errect a scaffold on the Washington Mall, January 6, 2023.
+Pro-Trump protestors erect a scaffold on the Washington Mall, January 6, 2023.

 Conspiracy theories and the communities who espouse them share several similarities with high-control groups frequently labelled as “cults”.
 Like many cultish groups, communities of “conspiracy researchers” frequently indulge in various forms of disinformation to assert their moral outrage and vindicate their feelings of victimhood, namely through distorting and mythologizing the past and scapegoating their perceived enemies.